 Parameters Description value bits 32 value bits (from 0 -31) are available.
 They describe the variable value bit by bit.
-For binary variables, only bit 0 is of importance, for SINT and USINT only the bits from $0-7$ , etc. Note: The value refers to the raw value (signal range) of the variables and not to the converted measuring range. status bits Here you find the most commonly used status bits.
-You find the exact definition and use of the status bits in the Status Bits List (on page 103). not acknowledged Not acknowledged is treated like a usual status bit.
-But here it is listed separately, because it does not belong to the classical variable statuses. value and status All values (value bits and status bits) in the formula are considered as binary value and can be linked with logical operators such as AND or OR.
-The total value and overall status are an exception to this.
-In order to get a Boolean result this total value has to be ORed with a constant bitwise (on page 106).
+For binary variables, only bit 0 is of importance, for SINT and USINT only the bits from $0-7$, etc. Note: The value refers to the raw value (signal range) of the variables and not to the converted measuring range.
+State bits Here you find the most commonly used status bits.
+You find the exact definition and use of the status bits in the Status Bits List (on page 107). unreceipted Not acknowledged is treated like a usual status bit.
+But here it is listed separately, because it does not belong to the classical variable statuses. value and status In the formulas, all values (value bits and status bits) are treated as binary values and can be logically linked with AND, OR, etc. The total value and overall status are an exception to this.
+In order to get a Boolean result this total value has to be ORed with a constant bitwise (on page 110).
 For this, we use the operator &.
 For the result 0 (false) of this logical ORing we get the binary value 0 (false), otherwise 1 (true).
-Example: see chapter Example bit by bit ORing (on page 106)
+Example: see chapter Example bit by bit ORing (on page 110)

-The status bits ${NORM}$ and ${N\NORM}$ are only available in the formula editor and cannot be engineered via the status.
+The status bits NORM and N_NORM are only available in the formula editor and cannot be engineered via the status.